jeradsloan/leap-hugo-theme/README.md

-# leap-hugo-theme
-LEAP - theme for hugo websites
+# LEAP - theme for hugo websites